smutipragyan/JSON_Serialization/README.md

 - The C language allows full control over memory and buffers
 - No third-party dependencies are required

+###
+Build & Run Instructions

+To use the library:

+1. Clone or download the repository from GitHub
+2. Open the project in STM32CubeIDE
+3. Include the header file "json_serializer.h" in your application
+4. Call serialize_to_json() with valid input structures
+5. Compile and flash to the STM32 target or test via console logging

+The example application in the "examples" folder demonstrates the correct sequence for creating input data and generating JSON output.

 ## Library API

 The library provides one main function: